 The Rewind Technique

 All this is repeated back and forth, at the highest speed that feels comfortable, and as many times as needed, till the scenes evoke no emotion from the client.
-If the feared circumstance is one that will be confronted again in the future — for instance, driving a car or using a lift — the person is asked, while still relaxed, to visualise themselves doing so confidently.
+If the feared circumstance is one that will need to be faced again in the future — for instance, driving a car or using a lift — the person is guided, while still relaxed, to visualise themselves doing so confidently.

 Case History: Finding Peace at Last